hamza-algohary/SDRAM-verilog/README.md

 We will go with the following state machine:
 ![SDRAM State Diagram](media/sdram-state-diagram-light.png)

-From the state diagram, the SDRAM has 6 state.
-It also has 3 possible commands to drive it through the state, these commands are:
+From the state diagram, the SDRAM has 6 states.
+It also has 3 possible commands to drive it through these states, these commands are:
 1. Select Row (RAS & CS active , CAS inactive)
 2. Select Column (CAS & CS active , RAS inactive)
 3. Refresh Next Row (RAS & CAS & CS active)